Skip to content

 One of the easiest ways to decrease carbon footprint is the use of bigger ships and to slow down their speed.
 However, it must be recognized that this is not possible for all of our clients and industries due to lot sizes and restrictions in harbours.

 Smaller parcels will be shipped and small vessels will be trading also in the future.
-In order to provide environmentally superior alternative in the smaller vessel class, we are currently building twelve new, extremely energy efficient 5,350 dwt plug-in hybrid vessels which will join AtoB@C Shipping's fleet from Q3/2023 onwards.
+In order to provide environmentally superior alternative in the smaller vessel class, we are currently building twelve new, extremely energy efficient 5,400 dwt plug-in hybrid vessels of which half are already in operation.

 Emissions to the water